EuclidOLAP/EuclidOLAP/README.md

 # 2. Features <a name="features"></a>
 - Authentic multidimensional data model.
 - Provide real-time aggregate computing capabilities for data of any granularity.
-- Support for MDX(Multi-Dimensional Expressions).
+- Support for SQL-like language MDX(Multi-Dimensional Expressions).
 - An EuclidOLAP service instance can be deployed in as little as one minute.
 - Stand-alone mode or distributed architecture.